streamsets/sample-pipelines/Data Collector/PostgreSQL CDC to Snowflake/README.md

 ### Step 2: Import the pipeline

-Click the down arrow next to the "Create New Pipeline" and select "Import Pipeline From Archive".
+Click the up arrow in the Pipelines list to start the import process.

 ![Step 2](images/PostgreSQLtoSnowflake_step2.png "Import the Pipeline")